-On August 1, 2018 CSOC entered into an operational services agreement with Canso Investment Counsel Ltd. ("Canso").
+CSOC has an operational services agreement with Canso Investment Counsel Ltd. ("Canso") that was originally entered into on August 1, 2018.
 The operational services agreement sets out that Canso will provide the day-to-day operational services to carry out the business affairs of CSOC.
-Under the terms of the agreement, until August 1, 2021, no fees are payable for services provided by Canso to CSOC.
-On August 1, 2021, this arrangement was extended for a further 12 months.
-There were no management fees charged for the year ended December 31, 2021 (December 31, 2020: \$0).
+Under the terms of the agreement, there were no fees payable for services provided by Canso to CSOC for the first 24-month period and the term could be extended at 12-month periods as agreed to between the parties.
+On August 1, 2022, the parties agreed to extend the no fee arrangement for another 12-month term ending on July 31, 2023.
+There were no management fees charged for the year ended December 31, 2022 (December 31, 2021: \$0).
+Included in accounts payable is \$103,534 (2021 - \$Nil) owing from Canso Fund Management Ltd., a company under common control.